PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-07 06:06:06
+Last updated: 2024-04-07 06:06:40
-Random Quote: She's a trailblazing Indian diva who marches to the beat of her own drummer. - Devi Vishwakumar
+Random Quote: You are the love of my life.
+Everything I have and everything I am is yours.
+Forever. - Barney Stinson